mietek/halcyon-website/pages/reference/index.md

 > Command-line option: | `--extra-apps-constraints=…`
 > Magic file:          | `.halcyon-magic/extra-apps-constraints`

-Constraints file, or directory containing constraints files, to override any `cabal.config` files which may or may not be included in the [source directories](/guide/#source-directory) of applications specified with [`HALCYON_EXTRA_APPS`](#halcyon_extra_apps).
+Cabal package labels, to override any constraints declared in `cabal.config` files, which may or may not be included in the source directories of applications specified with [`HALCYON_EXTRA_APPS`](#halcyon_extra_apps).

+Each label must specify a Cabal package name and version number, in _`name`_`-`_`version`_ format.
+The labels must be separated by whitespace.

-The file format must match the output of `cabal freeze`.
-Any specified directory must contain files named _`name-version`_`.cabal.config`, each matching the label of one application.
+Any specified directory must contain a file named _`name-version`_`.constraints`, each matching the label of one application.

-Intended to support explicitly declaring the dependencies of any application which does not already include a constraints file.
+Intended to support explicitly declaring the dependencies of any application which does not already do so.

 ### `HALCYON_EXTRA_DATA_FILES`